airavata-courses/DevoTeam/report.md

 ![alt text](https://github.com/airavata-courses/DevoTeam/blob/Develop/api_versions.png)

-Evaluation: How did you evaluate your problem?
-Provide documentation that allows graders to reproduce your evaluations.

-Conclusions and Outcomes: What did you conclude based on your evaluations?
-How do you objectively substantiate your conclusions?
-Negative conclusions are acceptable if properly substantiated.

 ### Security aspects of Istio:
 - Istio does provide lot of security features as well with mutual TLS and traffic routing to specific tenants and allowing JWT token access only.
 - We looked at a scenario where we can block all access to our system through our api